 It’s been six years since I started Financial Samurai and I’m actually earning a good passive income stream online now.
 The top 1% of all posts on Financial Samurai generates 31% of all traffic.
 The average age of the top 1% posts is 2.3 years old.
 In other words, after putting in the hours to write some very meaty content over two years ago, 10 posts consistently generate a monthly recurring income stream that’s completely passive.

 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.
-If you enjoy writing, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes with Bluehost.
-Who knows where your new adventure will take you in 2016 and beyond!
+If you enjoy writing, connecting with people online, and enjoying more freedom, check out my step-by-step guide on how to start a blog.
+It’s one of the best things I did in 2009 to help earn extra money and break free from Corporate America!